kyleniemeyer/PySPOD/JOSS/paper.md

 # Acknowledgements
-G. Mengaldo want to thank Oliver T. Schmidt for fruitful discussions.
+G. Mengaldo wants to thank Oliver T. Schmidt for fruitful discussions.
 We also thank the reviewers who helped substantially improve the software package.